hyi96/codepath-ios-project/README.md

 **Required Must-have Stories**

-* users can look up the ratings and comments of the professors
+ - [ ] users can look up the ratings and comments of the professors
-* users can sort rating by date, course
+ - [ ] users can rate professors by course
-* users can rate professors by course
+ - [ ] users can sort rating by date, course
-* users can view key words of a rated professor
+ - [ ] users can view key words of a rated professor

  **Optional Nice-to-have Stories**

-* users can compare a professors's rating with the average teaching rating of the same class
+ - [ ] users can compare professors's rating by courses
-* Users can compare a professors's rating with the average rating of the department
+ - [ ] Users can compare a professors's within department
-* users can visualize the comparison statistics
+ - [ ] users can visualize the comparison statistics
-* users can view professors with top ratings in a department or a class
+ - [ ] users only acccess through UCSB Authetication
+ - [ ] users has their own profile page
+ - [ ] comments include commentor's info (year, major, etc..)
+ - [ ] users has option to post comments anonumously

 ### 2. Screen Archetypes